passkeydeveloper/passkeys.dev/content/en/docs/implementation/backend.md

 // The ID of the user's auth session that was created after the user logged in const sessionID = request.session.id;

-// User data associated with the current auth session const currentUser: UserModel = await getUserData(sessionID);

 // Retrieve registration options for the current attempt to check for expected values const regOptions: PublicKeyCredentialCreationOptionsJSON = await pseudocodeRetrieveAndDeleteRegistrationOptions(sessionID);

+// Assume `RegistrationResponseJSON` was sent back as JSON via a POST command const regResponse = request.body;

 let passkey;
 try {
-  const verification = await verifyRegistrationResponse(currentUser, regOptions, regResponse);
+  const verification = await verifyRegistrationResponse(regOptions, regResponse);
   passkey = verification.passkey;
   // User successfully registered a passkey, continue } catch (err) {